kngwyu/rlpy3/doc/make_policy.rst

-The Policy determines the discrete action that an :py:class:`~rlpy.agents.agent.Agent` will take  given its current value function :py:class:`~rlpy.representations.Representation.Representation`.
+The Policy determines the discrete action that an :py:class:`~rlpy.agents.agent.Agent` will take  given its current value function :py:class:`~rlpy.representations.Representation`.

-The Agent learns about the :py:class:`~rlpy.domains.Domain.Domain` as the two interact.
+The Agent learns about the :py:class:`~rlpy.domains.domain.Domain` as the two interact.
 At each step, the Agent passes information about its current state to the Policy; the Policy uses this to decide what discrete action the